AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Companies may wish to develop their own custom chatbots instead of using a pre-built platform.

-Developing an in-house bot gives control over the platform, customization, and data.
-But it needs time, technical skills, and ongoing maintenance.
+Developing an in-house bot gives you control over the platform, customization, and data.
+However, it requires time, technical skills, and ongoing maintenance.

-To build your own custom chatbot, you’d roughly have to pay for the following factors:
+To build your custom chatbot, you’d roughly have to pay for the following factors:

 • Development and deployment cost: